 🌟 Final Thoughts

-A subscription audit isn’t about deprivation—it’s about control.
+A subscription audit is about control, not denial.
 Think of it like cleaning out a closet.
-Once you toss what doesn’t fit, you make space (and money) for what really matters.
+When you throw away what you can't use, you move closer to what counts.

-Start today: grab your last bank statement, a cup of coffee, and a highlighter.
+Let's start today with your last bank statement, a coffee, and a highlighter.
 Your future self will thank you.